inbo/data-publication/datasets/vis-inland-occurrences/metadata.md

 ## Taxonomic coverage

-This dataset contains more than 75 fish species found in Flemish streams and rivers, as well as a number of non-target species (mainly crustaceans), some of which are invasive.

 The dataset contains 64 fish species reported from Flemish enclosed waters and watercourses, as well as a number of non-target species (mainly crustaceans).
 This dataset also includes a number of typical brackish water fish species which sometimes can be found in inland water sites in proximity to the sea and/or behind the sluice gates.
 The class of Actinopterygii is best represented (63 species), along with one Petromyzontida (*Lampetra planeri*) and 7 crustaceans from the order Decapoda.

 ### Taxonomic ranks